AquaStrikr/FNF-PsychEngine-WinningIcons-Old/README.md

-# Friday Night Funkin - Psych Engine: Winning Icons Support (0.5.2h)
+# Psych Engine Winning Icons
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation: